Skip to main content

 #

-Obtain a Cloudflare API token (or from you supported DNS provider of choice) as mentioned in the above article and create a Secret for it
+Obtain a Cloudflare API token (or from your favourite DNS provider of choice) as mentioned in the above article and create a Secret containing it

 1